Quick start

 The Recipe Scaler helps when a recipe makes the wrong number of servings for your plan.
 It works one ingredient line at a time so you can see the scale factor and catch mistakes before cooking.

-The formula in plain language
+The logic in plain language

 How to read the answer

 - Scale factor tells you how much bigger or smaller the batch is.
+A factor above 1 makes a bigger batch; a factor below 1 makes a smaller batch.

 - Desired servings confirms the target serving count used in the math.